-There are steps from the main house to the front lawn which offer ample space for camping, tipis and landpods and you certainly do not have a feeling of being top of each other.
+There are steps from the main house to the front lawn which offer ample space for camping, tipis, and landpods and you certainly do not have a feeling of being on top of each other.

 Landpod Glamping at YHA Grasmere Butharlyp Howe